francis2/api/csharp/services-api/docs/AlertsApi.md

-Returns all entities of AdminAlertSignal type
+Retrieves all entities of AdminAlertSignal type

 ### Example
 ```csharp